shaunbennett/developer-rig/README.md

 When you are in Local Mode, to make calls to Pub Sub, it's important to make sure your EBS is pointing at the correct URI.
 You'll want to be making calls to `localhost.rig.twitch.tv:3000/extensions/message` as opposed to `api.twitch.tv/extensions/message` in order to correctly send your message.
 The rest of your message should be formatted the same as if you were sending to Twitch PubSub.
 See the Hello World backend.js files for examples.

 ### Editing the Local Extension Manifest
 After you create your local extension manifest, you can open up manifest.json and edit the fields directly.
-Most of the fields are not relevant to running your extension locally in the Developer Rig, but a few are useful to be aware of: **TODO**
+Most of the fields are not relevant to running your extension locally in the Developer Rig, but you should be aware of a few:
+  * name: Not critical for Local Mode, but it's always important to give your project a sweet name
+  * anchor: This should be left blank
+  * panel_height: This is the height of a panel extension.
+Default is 300 pixels and must be between 100 and 500 pixels.
+For Panel extensions only.
+  * URLS of various views - When adding a view in the rig, it will look to these for the front end assets.
+If you use the Rig host command, be sure to make sure the port and base URI are correct.
+  * aspect_width: expressed as a % of the screen width and must be < 50%.
+30% would show up as 3000.
+For Component Extensions only.
+  * aspect_height: expressed as a % of the screen height from 1% to 100%.
+30% would show up as 3000.
+For Component Extensions only.
+  * zoom_pixels: default is 1024.
+For Component extensions only.
+  * zoom: default is true.
+For Component Extensions only

+  When creating additional manifests, use the **-h** flag to see what additional arguments you can add.

 ## FAQs